babbtx/paz-demo-fakebank-ui/README.md

 risk scores, you can compare the attempted transfer to a running average or recent transfers, and so on.

-On the third tab you have a simple view of offers.
+On the fourth tab you have a simple view of offers.
 This tab works well for self-service.
 Within PingAuthorize, you can demonstrate policy that shows offers based on entitlement, account balances, transaction history, and so on.

-Additionally, you can demonstrate showing and hiding tabs based on the permissions returned from the bank API after login.
+Additionally, for feature-level entitlements, you can demonstrate showing and hiding tabs based on the permissions returned from the bank API after login.

 ## The Bank API